Top 7 Enterprise App Development Platforms For Teams in 2026

 Platform Best for Starting price Key strength

-Superblocks Enterprise-grade internal tools with built-in security and governance controls Custom pricing Three development modalities (AI, visual, and code) within a centralized governance layer
+Superblocks Enterprise-grade internal tools that work within your security and governance controls Custom pricing AI-native with centralized governance and cloud-prem deployment options.

 UI Bakery Teams that are comfortable with code and need self-hosting $6/month/end user and $12/developer/month Built-in database with flexible deployment options